 Student Council

+Scholar’s Bowl

 You are eligible to participate if:

 You passed at least five new subjects (those not previously passed of unit weight, or its equivalency, the previous semester or the last semester of attendance.

 You shall be enrolled in and attending a minimum of five new subjects (those not previously passed), of unit weight, or its equivalency, during the present semester.